Council service announcements in relation to COVID-19

 Every second Tuesday and online every other Tuesday.

-Numbers are limited to 10 indoors and social distancing will be observed.
+Numbers are limited and social distancing will be observed.

 Our online programs are continuing and include Study group and tutoring sessions, Icicles Studio and music tutorials, Moreland Voice Podcasts, Picture Perfect, and Best Bad Jokes.